Caution

 Running uscan in the root source directory will now compare the

-upstream version number in the debian/changelog
+upstream version number in the debian/changelog with the latest upstream

 version.
 If a new upstream version is found, it will be automatically